-The Improvement Plan is an on-going project for Woodside, reviewed annually by staff, pupils and parent groups where appropriate.
-The plan outlines the priorities in maintaining our high standards and sets out priorities for future developments.
+Our School Recovery Plan outlines the priorities in maintaining our high standards and sets out priorities for future developments.
 Plans are discussed with our Parent Council each session.
 These are available for parents from the school office or our website.